chonglang-TV/Reddit-ChatGPT-Bot/README.md

     ```
     tail -30f nohup.out
     ```
 4. The script will monitor target subs latest comments start with ai, wait ChatGPT response, and reply it.

-E.g. ai What ai What can u do
+   E.g. ai What can u do
     ```
     comment.body ai What can u do
     comment.author Select-University338